Amjadoudeh/Task-Tracker/README.md

 In my Function App():

-- I wrote all the Functions I wanted to use as Arrow function:
+- I wrote all the functions I wanted to use as an arrow function:
-  - `fetchTasks`: Fetching Tasks from the backend -
+  - `fetchTasks`: fetching tasks from the backend -
-  - `fetchTask` : Fetching Task from the backend - // just for fix the reminder in UI.
+  - `fetchTask` : fetching task from the backend - // just for fix the reminder in UI.
-  - `addTask` : Adding Task - I used http method "POST" and also JSON.stringify to make the input as JSON type.
+  - `addTask` : Adding Task - I used the http method "POST" as well as JSON.stringify to make the input as JSON type.
-  - `deleteTask` : deleting the date form the UI and the server - I used http method "DELETE".
+  - `deleteTask` : deleting the date form the UI and the server - I used the http method "DELETE".
-  - `toggleReminder` : updating the reminder also in the server - I used http method "PUT".
+  - `toggleReminder` : updating the reminder also in the server - I used the http method "PUT".
     **return**
-    Here where I return and routed all my components inside my container.
+    As a return, I routed all my components inside my container.

 ## `db.JSON`

-After installing JSON server, it cearted for me a db.JSON file where take the data from the user and save it as a JSON object give it a unique ID.
+The JSON server created for me a db.JSON file where it takes the data from the , saves it as a JSON object, and gives it a unique ID.
-_I can also write me defualt data there_

 ### `styling and Icons`

-I like as always to style my Web pages or Apps myself so I worte this index.css file and I installed react= icons.
+I always prefer to style my Web pages or Apps myself.
+Therefore, I wrote this index.css file and I installed react-icons.

 ## Available Scripts